geekmister/geekmister/README.md

 17. I found what do chinese emjoy static and dynamic picker supported markdown then open source.
 Dynamic can refer to [this comment](https://gist.github.com/rxaviers/7360908?permalink_comment_id=5056224#gistcomment-5056224).
 18. Odd...
 Now not have github markplace in china.
 Do a website then those accounts of recommend acticles is will offline.
 19. Make an knowge libiary by ai agent or number life like chat to gril friend.
+20. SSH connections in terminal how to do manage?
+Can I do a software to manage these SSH connections?

 # Use resources